-Since its foundation, Water for All has reached more than two million people.
+The Peter Wallenberg Foundation is also an important contributor.
+Since its foundation, Water for All has reached millions of people.